-2 dead, 1 arrested after shooting in Germany; motive unclear
+2 dead, 1 arrested after shooting near synagogue in Germany

 Police then came into the shop, he said.

-The head of Halle’s Jewish community, Max Privorotzki, told news magazine Der Spiegel there were 70 or 80 people inside the synagogue and security outside when the shooting occurred.

-Synagogues are often protected by police in Germany, and police in two other eastern cities, Dresden and Leipzig, stepped up security at synagogues there after the shooting in Halle.
+Synagogues are often protected by police in Germany.
+Police in two other cities in eastern Germany, Dresden and Leipzig, stepped up security at synagogues there after the shooting in Halle.

-Police said shots were also fired in Landsberg, about 15 kilometers (nearly 10 miles) from Halle.
-It wasn’t clear whether the two shootings Wednesday were related.
+Police said shots were also fired Wednesday in Landsberg, about 15 kilometers (nearly 10 miles) from Halle but it wasn’t clear whether the two shootings were related.
+Scores of police vans and a helicopter could be seen on the edge of the small town a few hours later.

 Chancellor Angela Merkel’s spokesman, Steffen Seibert, lamented what he called “terrible news from Halle” but government officials said they had no information on the attack.